Systematic Identification and Control of Cyber Risks

 What role do automation and AI play in modern cyber risk management?

 Automation and artificial intelligence (AI) are fundamentally transforming cyber risk management.
-They enable a more efficient, scalable, and proactive approach to identifying, assessing, and treating cyber risks in an increasingly complex digital environment.
+They enable a more efficient, flexible, and proactive approach to identifying, assessing, and treating cyber risks in an increasingly complex digital environment.

 🔍 Application Areas of Automation in Cyber Risk Management: